xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 pre-production ICD may be in an installable package.
 In other cases, a pre-production ICD may simply be a shared library in the developer's build tree.
-In this latter case, we want to allow developers to point to such an ICD without modifying the properly-installed ICD(s) on their system.
+In this latter case, we want to allow developers to point to such an ICD without modifying the system-installed ICD(s) on their system.

-This need is met with the use of the "VK\_ICD\_FILENAMES" environment variable, which will override the mechanism used for finding properly-installed ICDs.
+This need is met with the use of the "VK\_ICD\_FILENAMES" environment variable, which will override the mechanism used for finding system-installed ICDs.
 In other words, only the ICDs listed in "VK\_ICD\_FILENAMES" will be used.

 The "VK\_ICD\_FILENAMES" environment variable is a list of ICD